How to Update, Change Parameters, and Delete GenU

 Edit the parameter.ts

 file.
-Restore the previously saved values of dev
+Restore the dev

 , staging